isc-projects/bind9/doc/arm/reference.rst

    ``zone`` statements, in which case it overrides the global ``dialup`` option.

-   If the zone is a master zone, then the server will send out a NOTIFY request to all the slaves (default).
-This should trigger the zone serial number check in the slave (providing it supports NOTIFY) allowing the slave to verify the zone while the connection is active.
+   If the zone is a primary zone, then the server will send out a NOTIFY request to all the secondaries (default).
+This should trigger the zone serial number check in the secondary (providing it supports NOTIFY), allowing the secondary to verify the zone while the connection is active.
    The set of servers to which NOTIFY is sent can be controlled by ``notify`` and ``also-notify``.

-   If the zone is a slave or stub zone, then the server will suppress the regular "zone up to date" (refresh) queries and only perform them when the ``heartbeat-interval`` expires in addition to sending NOTIFY requests.
+   If the zone is a secondary or stub zone, then the server will suppress the regular "zone up to date" (refresh) queries and only perform them when the ``heartbeat-interval`` expires in addition to sending NOTIFY requests.